junxit/us-congress-bills-114/metadata.md

 - 2015-11-10 — Senate amendment agreed to: Amendment SA 2805 agreed to in Senate by Unanimous Consent.
 - 2015-11-10 — Senate amendment proposed (on the floor): Amendment SA 2805 proposed by Senator Murkowski for Senator Cruz.(consideration: CR S7954)
 - 2015-11-10 — Senate amendment submitted
+- 2015-11-16 — DEBATE - The House proceeded with 40 minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+2262.
+- 2015-11-16 — Message on Senate action sent to the House.
+- 2015-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-11-16 — Mr. McCarthy moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H8185-8196)
+- 2015-11-16 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by voice vote. (text as House agreed to Senate amendment: CR H8185-8190)
+- 2015-11-16 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by voice vote.(text as House agreed to Senate amendment: CR H8185-8190)
+- 2015-11-19 — Presented to President.
+- 2015-11-19 — Presented to President.
+- 2015-11-25 — Became Public Law No: 114-90.
+- 2015-11-25 — Became Public Law No: 114-90.
+- 2015-11-25 — Signed by President.
+- 2015-11-25 — Signed by President.